 - Preheat oven to 350ºF.
 Lightly grease a 9x13 baking pan and set aside.

 - Place berries in a large bowl and mash slightly, just enough to break up some of the fruit and make the mixture more saucy and flavorful.
-If your fruit is tart, mix in a tablespoon or two of sweetener.
+If your fruit is tart, mix in 2-3 tablespoons of sweetener.
 Set aside while you prepare the batter.